JanHerca/urantiapedia/output/wikijs/en/help/github_setting.md

 4. In VS Code click in Extensions button on the left side buttonbar.
 It is highly recommended to install an extension called "GitLens".
 It is usually among the most popular extensions.
 Locate it and click in install button.
 5. Now you will have a new button for GitLens in VS Code left buttonbar.
 Click on it and click in "Welcome (Quick setup)" button.
 The Welcome page opens.
 It is recommended to select "Source control layout" as the default view.
 This makes GitLens to merge with the default "Source control" panel in VS Code.

-## Clone Urantiapedia project
+## Clone Urantiapedia projects

 1. Open GitHub web and go to your account.
-2. Open your fork of Urantiapedia project you created before.
+2. Open your forks of Urantiapedia projects you created before.
-3. On the main page locate a green menu named "Code" and in it click to copy the URL of the project, something like `https://github.com/<username>/urantiapedia.git`.
+3. On the main page locate a green menu named "Code" and in it click to copy the URL of the project, something like `https://github.com/<username>/urantiapedia.git` and `https://github.com/<username>/urantiapedia-backup.git`.
 4. Open VS Code, open "Source control" panel and click in "Clone repository".
 5. In the textbox that appears type or paste the previous path copied.
 6. Select "Clone from GitHub".